The Complete High Protein Food List {printable with calories}

 Because our bodies are constantly turning over tissue, new proteins are needed to replace degraded existing proteins.
 Cell growth, repair, and maintenance all require protein.

-How much protein do you need in a day
+How much Protein Food do you need in a day?

 The number one question I get on this blog is how much protein do we need.
 The answer is, if you are eating adequate energy, meaning your calories are enough to maintain your weight), than it’s likely you do not need to worry about the amount of protein you are consuming.